anarsiel/Resume/README.md

 # Resume
-This resume contains most important inforamtion about me in brief.
+This resume contains most important information about me in brief.

 If you are interested in inviting me to your project, feel free to drop me a line in Telegram, Vk or e-mail.

 ## Contacts: